How Drug Addiction Affects Relationships

 All drug addicts need help, and depending on the depth of your relationship, you might be the most important person in their life.
 What we’re trying to say is that if you truly care, then it might be up to you to get them treatment.
 There are dozens of options available from NA to rehabs.
 Sit down with your drug addict and discuss these options.

 Finally, if the person is unwilling to change their ways then it’s probably best to break off the relationship.
 This is not always possible if the person is a family member.
-But if you are dating a drug addict or friends with them, then it’s certainly something which must be considered.
+But if you are dating a drug addict or friends with them, then it’s certainly something that must be considered.